radcli14/D3/README.md

 Multiple `.fbx` files are downloaded for the same character, each containing a different animation, with the suffix `@animation` appended to the file name.
 There is an `Animation Controller` component attached to the character model, which contains transitions between these.
-A parameter named `velo` is created in the animation controller, which is updated at each frame in the player script, and tracks the horizontal velocity of the `body`.
+A parameter named `velo` is created in the animation controller, which is updated at each frame in the player script, and tracks the horizontal velocity of the `body`, and is normalized to a value between 0 and 1.
+`velo` is also used as a multiplier on the animation speed.
 The default animation is an `Idle` standing pose.
 A transition to the `RunLeft` animation is invoked when the velocity is above a positive threshold, and likewise to the `RunRight` animation for a negative velocity.